About the scheme

 All NSW Government departments and statutory bodies must refer to the revised scheme conditions and guidelines when appointing prequalified chairs and members to their respective audit and risk committees.

-- From 30 April 2009, all new appointments of independent chairs and members to audit and risk committees of NSW Government agencies must be made from the prequalified list.
+- All new appointments of independent chairs and members to audit and risk committees of NSW Government agencies must be made from the prequalified list.

-- The revised scheme conditions and guidelines include a code of conduct (DOCX,31KB) for scheme members and specifically exclude current employees of NSW public sector agencies (other than State Owned Corporations) from serving as independent members or chairs.
+- The scheme conditions and guidelines include a code of conduct (DOCX 31KB) for scheme members and specifically exclude current employees of NSW public sector agencies (other than State Owned Corporations) from serving as independent members or chairs.

 - Chairs and members will need to meet the independence and conflict of interest criteria set out in the NSW Treasury Internal Audit and Risk Management Policy.

 - Prequalified independent chairs and members may be appointed to up to 5 NSW audit and risk committees at any one time (each shared 'cluster' committee counts as one).
-It is the responsibility of both prequalified members and CEOs to ensure that this limit is not exceeded and that the Department of Finance, Services and Innovation(DFSI) is advised of all engagements.
-DFSI will record this information in the Audit and Risk Committee database.
+Both members and CEOs must make sure that this limit is not exceeded and that NSW Procurement is advised of all engagements.
+NSW Procurement will record this information in the Audit and Risk Committee database.
 A schedule is attached to the standard letter of appointment to ensure the database is kept up to date.

 Range of products/services

-Individuals prequalified as a member will possess a range of skills and experience including:
+Individuals prequalified as a member have a range of skills and experience including:

 - extensive senior level experience in governance and management of complex organisations and a capacity to understand the ethical requirements of government

 - functional knowledge in a range of business areas

 - a capacity to form independent judgments and a willingness to constructively challenge.

-Individuals prequalified as a chair, in addition, possess leadership and communication abilities along with knowledge of governance, internal audit and risk management.
+Individuals prequalified as a chair, in addition, have leadership and communication abilities along with knowledge of governance, internal audit and risk management.

 Information for buyers